jjomarron/Overall/Fantasy Soccer.md

 ## EPL ID Grabber
 First, I had to know this type of project was possible.
 After quickly browsing the web site , I realized that the format of the website was www.whoscored.com/Players/######/Show/Player-Name where ###### is a unique identification number (UIN).
 After a quick check, I realized that I could access the player page by just using the www.whoscored.com/Players/######.

-So, my first idea was set--I had to see if I could collect the ID number for each of the Premier League Players.
+So, my first idea was set--I had to see if I could collect the UIN for each of the Premier League Players.
 I figured if I could collect this, I could use the UIN in our spreadsheet to match and update the appropriate statistics.
 There is a page on WhoScored where I could select the Player ID from the html.
 There were 51 pages on the table so I iterated over the table and clicked next page 51 times.
 Here is the code:
 ```ruby
 ## General